joakimk/testbot/README.markdown

     # --test could also be --spec or --features

-Or use the rails plugin:
+Or use the rails plugin in rails 3:

+    # Add testbot to your Gemfile:
+    gem 'testbot'

-    # This adds config files and a rake task you can use to prepare the test environment on the runners
+    # Generate config and rake tasks
-    # (like setting up a database).
-    rake testbot:setup
+    rails g testbot --connect 192.168.0.100

+    # Run tests
     rake testbot:spec (or :test, :features)

 Updating testbot